50 Years of Heart Transplants

 “We developed a new way to approach transplantation, which also set us apart,” adds Craig Smith, MD, who completed his cardiothoracic surgery residency at Columbia in 1984 and is now chair of surgery at P&S. “We viewed the waiting list as a 24/7 365-day responsibility and we were prepared to do the transplants whenever they came up.
 At that time, there weren’t necessarily enough surgeons and cardiologists at other medical centers to do that.”

-The Columbia program also pioneered children’s heart transplants, which resulted in the world’s first successful pediatric transplant in 1984.
+The Columbia program also pioneered children’s heart transplants, which resulted in Columbia’s first successful pediatric transplant in 1984.
 The cardiac transplantation program continues to lead innovative research, including the first use (in 2001) of the left ventricular assist device (LVAD) as a viable alternative for patients with heart failure who are not eligible for a transplant.

 By the early part of this century, Columbia’s program transplanted an average of 100 to 120 hearts per year; in 2005, a record was set for the most transplants performed by a single center.
 In recent years, more hospitals have opened heart transplant programs.
 Columbia now performs about 50 adult transplantations and 15 pediatric transplantations each year.